LeoLi225/LDY/docs/Leo.md

 ### **2-3.
 More fun commands**
 ##### Go to [MEE6 website page](https://mee6.xyz/dashboard/956291310040539177).
 We can see that a lot of features for our bot can be set up here and implemented in our server.
 Below we show how to create reaction roles in our server.
-##### 1. Firstly, find "Reaction Roles" in the left navbar and click the "+" button to add reaction roles to our server members.
+##### 1. First, find "Reaction Roles" in the left navbar and click the "+" button to add reaction roles to our server members.
 ![2](https://user-images.githubusercontent.com/90579221/161902556-0ac99589-254b-4aec-b1a1-9c1763c71af7.png)

 ##### 2. After that, enter the title, messages, color, author and photo that you want to display.